tektechnologies/Instructor-Prep/201/class-03.md

 Week 1 Career assignments:

-- **Due Wednesday, March 30 at 11:59 pm:**
-  - *Identify Your Accountability Partners*

----

-- **Due Saturday(?), April 2nd at 11:59 pm:**
 - *Behavioral Interview Questions*
 - *Career Coaching Overview*
 - *Social Media*
 - *Status Report*
 - *Reflect on Emotional Intelligence*

 ---

 ### To Cover

 - What does **'use strict';** do?
-- Cancelling a Prompt() window returns a ***null*** value and the Alert() message returns ***undefined*** if no user input.
+- Cancelling a Prompt() window returns a ***null*** value
+- Alert() message returns ***undefined*** if no user input.
 - Collective ownership: We share in the responsibility of each other's success.
 - Inside the document, we have `<head>` and we have a `<body>` and that's it.
 - Explain the **control flow**.
-In general, means how the program decides which code to run, in which order.
+    - In general, means how the program decides which code to run, in which order.
     - Ask question, make choice, should we take or not. (?)
     - Then if we do, how do we handle the question and response.
-So we control the flow of our program.
+    - So we control the flow of our program.
 - What kinds of control flow are there?
-- Condition comments for control flow: We say "show this code" or not, on Internet Explorer.
+- Condition comments for control flow: We say "show this code" or not.
-- Banner of Doom (Change your browser, to something not IE)

 ---